Rideau High School: Programs

 Rideau was a mixed stream school offering Academic (advanced), Applied (general) and Essential level courses.
 The school also had a significant English as a Second Language program, with 63.2% of the student population enrolled.
 Its specialization in ESL programs made it one of the most multicultural schools in the city in such programs.
 Rideau also had programs for special needs students as well as a daycare for the children of young mother students (with a population of 21.3% of students enrolled) and strong technological programming.

 After Closure / Community Hub

-The building/site is proposed to become a community hub.
+The building/site has become a community hub.
 The school board published a business plan from November 2017, and in January 2018 the provincial government announced funding support, with this description of the project:

 "This proposed community hub is a joint project between two community organizations [Rideau-Rockcliffe Community Centre and Odawa Native Friendship Centre] focused on Indigenous and non-Indigenous services including: alternative secondary school, urban Indigenous healthy living, life-long care, programs such as those for homelessness and bail, community justice, healing and wellness, cultural resources, a food bank, Indigenous job fair, housing, HIV/AIDS awareness, employment and training, and Inuit supports for students and youth.
 Other community services will include: health, social, recreation, life-long learning, and community engagement services."
+In 2023, the all-volunteer Ottawa Family Cinema, which has been in operation since 1977, began screening children's films in the auditorium after being forced from their prior location at Notre Dame High School during the Covid-19 pandemic.